Nike. Starbucks. REI. Disney. Amazon.

 This type of medium originally works by recording all spoken words.
 But thanks to modern technologies, you can now do it live as well.

 Simply create and host a podcast, or to other audio hosting providers, and you’re ready to make a wonderful impact on the world.
+Plus, consider hiring top podcast production services to ensure that your content is professionally edited and polished.

 The digital story format is by far the most creative and interactive of all mediums.